 Wherever you dine, Saturday night is ideal for hitting the gay clubs on the north side of the city.
 Hot spots around here include Greg's, one of the city's longest-running gay nightspots and a popular place for watching videos.
 Neighborhood joint Tini is another great option.

 Devote some time on Sunday to visiting one of the city's most charming neighborhoods, Broad Ripple Village, a 10-mile drive north of downtown.
 On the way there or back, plan to spend at least an hour or two at the stellar Indianapolis Museum of Art at Newfields and its surrounding 100-acre Virginia B. Fairbanks Art & Nature Park and Oldfields-Lilly House & Gardens.
 The museum contains some 50,000 works of art, including an esteemed collection of American painting and sculpture that includes pieces by such noted LGBTQ artists as Marsden Hartley, John Singer Sargent, and local luminary Robert Indiana.

 In Broad Ripple Village, you'll find diverting shops and boutiques, plus some excellent venues for Sunday brunch.
 Here, too, you can jog or bike the rails-to-trails Monon Trail.
-For brunch, consider 3 Sisters Cafe, where breakfast is available all day, or Taste Cafe & Marketplace, which serves everything from Belgian waffles topped with fresh berries to bountiful salads.
+For brunch, consider 3 Sisters Cafe, where breakfast is available all day.
 Or for perfectly brewed coffee, stop inside dapper Hubbard & Cravens Coffee & Tea.
 While in the neighborhood, you might also book a rejuvenating treatment at the Spa at French Pharmacie.

-You could always stick around Broad Ripple Village for dinner (Captain Sushi prepares creative sushi and creative Pan-Asian cuisine.
+You could always stick around Broad Ripple Village for dinner; Fire by the Monon offers entrees prepared over an open flame using indigenous hard woods and fruitwood.
 A few blocks away, you might even stop for a drink at the atmospherically old-school Red Key Tavern, a favorite hangout of late native son and novelist Kurt Vonnegut.